-HarmonyCares contracts with third party providers to deliver care to our patients.
+At times, HarmonyCares contracts with third party providers to deliver care to our patients.
 We strive to establish a collaborative relationship with high-quality providers based on integrity and trust to the benefit of our patients, internal providers, and the company.
-All provider contracts should be completed with assistance from the Legal Department and comply with applicable federal and state rules and regulations.
+All provider contracts should be completed with assistance from the Legal Department and comply with applicable federal and state rules and regulations and health plan contractual requirements.